Tebmer/Awesome-Knowledge-Distillation-of-LLMs/README.md

 ## 💡 News
-- **2024-2-20**: 📃 We will release the survey paper "**A Survey on Knowledge Distillation of Large Language Models**".
+- **2024-2-20**: 📃 We released a survey paper "**[A Survey on Knowledge Distillation of Large Language Models](https://arxiv.org/abs/2402.13116)**".
 Welcome to read and cite it.
 We are looking forward to your feedback and suggestions.